Skip to content

 'demo',

-# Corresponding to the second placeholder ?, parameter value is an array, automatically expands into multiple values (i.e., multiple database records).
+# Corresponds to the second parameter placeholder ?, the parameter value is an array, automatically expanded into multiple values (i.e., multiple database records)

 [

-# Elements within the parameter value array are still arrays, automatically continue expanding (i.e., multiple fields for each database record).
+# Elements within the parameter value array are also arrays, automatically further expanded (i.e., multiple fields for each database record)

 [ 1, 'zhang3', 100 ],